mricon/grokmirror/man/grok-dumb-pull.1.rst

   -s, --svn             The remotes for these repositories are Subversion -r REMOTE, --remote-name=REMOTE
-                        Only fetch remotes matching this name (accepts globbing) -l LOGFILE, --logfile=LOGFILE
+                        Only fetch remotes matching this name (accepts globbing) -u POSTHOOK, --post-update-hook=POSTHOOK
+                        Run this hook after each repository is updated.
+Passes full path to the repository as the sole argument.
+  -l LOGFILE, --logfile=LOGFILE
                         Put debug logs into this file